 Loki’s parents go by the name of Fárbauti and Laufey or Nál.
-Well, it’s probably Laufey actually.
-This would only make sense, since many Nordic surnames include the first name of either the mother or father.
+Well, it’s probably Laufey.
+This would only make sense since many Nordic surnames include the first name of either the mother or father.
 The fact that Loki’s full name is Loki Laufeyjarson links him to a mother named Laufey.

-But, Loki was a real father figure and craved for some more children.
-At first, he wanted to have three more actually.
+But, Loki was a real father figure and craved some more children.
+At first, he wanted to have three.

 The three other children that Loki fathered go by the name of Fenrir, Midgard, and Hel.
 But, these were not just some regular children.
-Actually, we should refer to them as the wolf Fenrir, the world serpent Midgard and the goddess Hel.
+They are known as the wolf Fenrir, the world serpent Midgard, and the goddess Hel.
 Indeed, all three children that Loki had with the giantess Angrboda weren’t human and somewhat immortal.

 Loki Gave Birth

-The actual story becomes a bit contested at this point, but there are even some sources that claim that Loki had another child.
+There are even some sources that claim that Loki had another child.
 A child that Loki gave birth to himself.
-What?

-The story goes something like this.
-It all began when the giant stallion Svaðilfari, who was a master builder.
-He approached the gods, offering to create an impenetrable fortress.
+It all began when the giant stallion Svaðilfari, who was a master builder approached the gods, offering to create an impenetrable fortress.
 It would keep the jötnar out and, hence, the gods safe.

 In exchange, he asked for the sun, the moon, and the hand of Frigg for marriage.
-Demanding a marriage with Frigg was something that actually returns quite a lot in Norse mythology.
-Indeed, he was not the only mortal nor immortal that wanted to marry her.
+Demanding a marriage with Frigg was something that frequently occurred in Norse mythology.
+He was not the only mortal or immortal who wanted to marry her.

 Svaðilfari built a beautiful fortress with summer approaching.
-But, as has been said, Frigg was quite valuable to a lot of people.
-She was actually considered too valuable for the gods to just let her go over a lousy fortress.
+But Frigg was quite valuable to a lot of people.
+She was considered too valuable for the gods to just let her go over a lousy fortress.